Why Click-to-Messenger Ads Outperform Landing Pages

 Message Continuity

 The biggest mistake in click-to-Messenger campaigns is a disconnect between the ad promise and the chatbot greeting.
 If your ad offers a free quote, the first chatbot message must deliver on that promise immediately.
 If your ad promotes a 20% discount, the bot should mention the discount in the first message.
 This continuity builds trust and keeps the conversation going.
 With Conferbot's rich media capabilities, you can match the visual style of your ad creative inside the Messenger conversation using carousels, images, and branded templates that create a seamless transition from ad to chat.
+For the complete guide to Messenger as a business channel, see our Messenger chatbot for business deep dive.

 Was this article helpful?